Jenelle Evans’ Ex Nathan Griffith Says They Have A ‘Healthy Relationship’, She Thanks Him For ‘Helping Out’

 “Like anyone else I want what’s best for my kids and I want to be happy.
 With time away from Teen Mom I’ve started to look at my life differently and I know I need to make changes,” she wrote in part before announcing she had taken the kids and moved away from David.

-Reportedly, Jenelle took the kids and fled away from the home she shared with David and went to Tennessee.
+Reportedly, Jenelle took the kids and left the home she shared with her husband, traveling to Tennessee.
 As previously reported by The Inquisitr, Jenelle and Nathan were spotted at a skating rink in Tennessee two weeks ago.
-Allegedly, the two were there to do pick up and drop off for their son, Kaiser, but the two ended up spending some time together there with Kaiser and Jenelle and David’s daughter, Ensley.
+Allegedly, the two were there to pick up and drop off their son, Kaiser, but the two ended up spending some time together with Kaiser as well as with Jenelle and David’s daughter, Ensley.

-Aside from speaking out about the divorce and Nathan’s help, Jenelle has stayed relatively quiet on social media.
-On the other hand, David Eason recently took to his own social media account to claim that he “wasn’t in love” and is actually “much happier” since the split.
+Aside from those two instances, Jenelle has mostly refrained from posting about the end of her relationship on social media.
+David hasn’t maintained the same silence.
+Recently, he took to his own social media to claim that he “wasn’t in love” with Jenelle and is actually “much happier” since they split.